S&P 500, Nasdaq set for higher open as focus turns to tech earnings, Fed

 Overall earnings for S&P 500 companies are expected to jump 34.3% in the first quarter from a year earlier, according to Refinitiv IBES data.

-Electric-car maker Tesla Inc dropped about 3% in premarket trading after it marginally beat analysts’ expectations for quarterly revenue, helped by a jump in environmental credit sales to other automakers and liquidating some bitcoins.
+Electric-car maker Tesla Inc (TSLA.O) dropped about 3% in premarket trading after it marginally beat analysts' expectations for quarterly revenue, helped by a jump in environmental credit sales to other automakers and liquidating some bitcoins. read more

 "Tesla is a special case.
 A lot of the gains for the company were driven by its bitcoin bet, which is a sideline.
 It's good that it sold a lot of cars, but it didn't make a lot of money from the cars," Forrest said.